timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-10-10
+# Objectives for Today 2025-10-13

 - Just Chatting as we Get started & warmed up.
-- Building tech tree upgrades, the main plan of the day.
+- Collecting KPIs for the adventure...
-- Adding more cars, adding more searchable spots, gaining fame
+- Create clips / promote the stream with the 100 day game.
-- Making game.
+- Find a reddit game to play & feedback on.
+May require stream restart...
-- Create a list of features required to tackle for Rusty Racer (alpha)
+- Shorter stream ends at lunch time....

 ## Events / Notices / Coming Soon